Password spray investigation

 Detect password spray in Azure Identity Protection

-Azure Identity Protection is an Azure AD Premium P2 feature that has a password-spray detection risk alert and search feature that you can utilize to get additional information or set up automatic remediation.
+Azure Identity Protection is a Microsoft Entra ID P2 feature that has a password-spray detection risk alert and search feature that provides more information or automatic remediation.

 Details of a password spray attack